Financed vs Owned: How Does It Affect Car Insurance?

 Does Having a Financed Car Affect My Premiums?

-Having a financed car might raise your premiums because you usually need extra insurance coverage.
+Financing a car doesn’t directly increase your insurance premiums, but lender-required coverage (like collision and comprehensive) may increase your overall cost.
 You might also need a higher coverage limit because the lender requires it, raising your auto insurance rates.

 What Happens to My Policy if I Don’t Make Payments on My Car?

-If you don’t make payments on your car, your insurer usually cancels your policy.
+If you stop making payments, the lender may repossess the vehicle, but your insurance policy will not automatically be cancelled.
+You must cancel or update it yourself.
 This happens because the lender will repossess your car, leaving you without an insurable interest in the car.

 Can I Modify My Policy Once I Repay My Auto Loan?